Association for Jewish Studies

 The AJS websites use third-party widgets such as YouTube, Twitter, and Castbox.
 These widgets may set cookies.
 You can prevent these services from recognizing you by disabling cookies on your browser.
 These services operate independently of the AJS and have their own privacy policies (see addenda).

-The AJS currently uses MyEmma as its email marketing provider.
-Member emails are stored on Emma’s server and drawn from our YM database.
-For more info on how Emma uses and stores data, please see here.
+The AJS currently uses MailChimp as its email marketing provider.
+Member emails are stored on MailChimp's server and drawn from our YourMembership and Bloomerang databases.
+For more information on how MailChimp uses and stores data, please see here: here.

 Effective Date: February 2019